Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 9.18.
 Questions shall generally not be submitted to a vote at Board meetings unless the Directors have received documentation on the matter or satisfactory information thereupon prior to the meeting.

 9.20.
-The minutes shall record the dissenting opinion of a Director or the CEO who disagrees with the Board's decision.
+The minutes shall record the dissenting opinion or comments of a Director or the CEO who disagree with the Board's decision.
 A Director shall ensure that his/her opinions on individual matters which conflict with majority decisions are recorded in the minutes following the Director's clear explanation of his/her position during the meeting.

 9.21.
 If a decision by the Board involves information that may have a significant impact on the value of financial instruments issued by Landsbankinn and admitted for trading on a regulated securities market, the CEO shall notify the Compliance Officer.